Low Dose Vitamin B12

 A low dose of vitamin B12 can be a useful extra provision, but will often fail to cover the body’s daily requirement.
 In most cases, a higher B12 dosage is needed to obtain all the benefits of a sufficient B12 supply.

 Additional Dose for Healthy People

-Low Dosage Profile
+Low Dose Profile

-- very good health (in particular regarding the stomach and intestines, low chance of infection etc.)
+- Very good health – in particular regarding the stomach and intestines, low chance of infection etc.

-- additional intake of vitamin B12 through the diet
+- Additional dietary intake of B12

-2 Mustafa Vakur Bor, Kristina M von Castel-Roberts, Gail PA Kauwell, Sally P Stabler, Robert H Allen, David R Maneval, Lynn B Bailey Ebba Nexo „Daily intake of 4 to 7 µg dietary vitamin B-12 is associated with steady concentrations of vitamin B-12–related biomarkers in a healthy young population“ Am J Clin Nutr 2010 91: 3 571-577; First published online January 13, 2010. doi:10.3945/ajcn.2009.28082.
+- Mustafa Vakur Bor, Kristina M von Castel-Roberts, Gail PA Kauwell, Sally P Stabler, Robert H Allen, David R Maneval, Lynn B Bailey Ebba Nexo „Daily intake of 4 to 7 µg dietary vitamin B-12 is associated with steady concentrations of vitamin B-12–related biomarkers in a healthy young population“ Am J Clin Nutr 2010 91: 3 571-577; First published online January 13, 2010. doi:10.3945/ajcn.2009.28082.

-4 Eussen SM, de Groot LM, Clarke R, et al. Oral Cyanocobalamin Supplementation in Older People With Vitamin B12 Deficiency: A Dose-Finding Trial.
+- Eussen SM, de Groot LM, Clarke R, et al. Oral Cyanocobalamin Supplementation in Older People With Vitamin B12 Deficiency: A Dose-Finding Trial.
 Arch Intern Med.
 2005;165(10):1167-1172. doi:10.1001/archinte.165.10.1167.